yangbo/ArduinoSketches/README.md

 # ArduinoSketches
-This are some useful arduino sketches I wrote for learning or some projects.
+These are some useful arduino sketches I wrote for learning or some projects.